moggers87/smallQuery/README.md

 ## smallQuery

 A jQuery clone, except there's a bunch of stuff we don't implement.
-Also, where possible we don't reinvent the wheel for a 1% performance boost.
+Also, where possible we don't reinvent the wheel and just use what the browser provides.

 ### Where?